All On Four Colmar, PA

 • Last For Years: Restorations that utilize dental implants can last longer because they are in place.
 Single implants, implant-secured bridges, and implant-supported dentures like All On Four offer lasting treatment.
 The implant posts themselves are permanent.

 • Create Stable Bites: Because implants are placed in the jaw bone, they replace the tooth root.
 This means that patients with implant-secured restorations can bite and chew more easily.
-Patients who receive treatments like All On Four can eat the foods they enjoy with fewer restrictions.
+Patients who receive implants can eat the foods they enjoy with fewer restrictions.

 Before any implant treatment, we will ensure that patients have good oral health.
 Patients who receive implants must have enough jaw bone to support their restorations.
 We can recommend bone grafting as needed to prepare for treatment.

 Our dental office works with local oral surgeons to place dental implants.
 We will take dental x-rays of the smile so the oral surgeon can strategically place the implant posts.
 They can use as few as four implants to secure a lower or upper arch.
-Over three to six months, the implant posts will fuse with the jaw bone, creating a stable foundation for the restoration.
+Over three to six months, the implant posts will fuse with the jaw bone to create a stable foundation for the restoration.

 We will take dental impressions of the smile and provide a temporary restoration while the permanent dentures are made.
 Then, once the permanent dentures are complete, we will remove the temporary restoration and secure the permanent restoration to the implants.